top of page

 Fall Fundraiser Film Screening:

-Paint Me a Road Out of Here
+Paint Me A Road Out of Here

 Saturday, September 20, 2025

-4:00 PM | Philipstown Depot Theatre
+4:00 PM | Philipstown Depot Theatre Screening

-6:00–7:00 PM | Garrison Art Center Galleries
+6:00–7:00 PM | Reception Garrison Art Center Galleries

-We are excited to announce a special screening of “Paint Me a Road Out of Here”, an award-winning documentary featuring artists Faith Ringgold and Mary Enoch Elizabeth Baxter.
-This film uncovers the overlooked history of Faith's masterpiece, "For the Women's House," and follows its 50-year journey from Rikers Island to the Brooklyn Museum.
-It presents a poignant, humorous, and true narrative that advocates for a world without mass incarceration.
+We are proud to present a special screening of Paint Me A Road Out of Here, an award-winning documentary featuring artists Faith Ringgold and Mary Enoch Elizabeth Baxter.
+The film uncovers the overlooked history of Faith’s masterpiece For the Women’s House and traces its remarkable 50-year journey from Rikers Island to the Brooklyn Museum.
+With humor, poignancy, and truth, it calls for a world without mass incarceration.

 Tickets: $50